r57zone/Half-Life-Alyx-novr/README.md

+**SteamVR errors** - May have incorrectly specified the resolution of your monitor ("windowWidth" and "windowHeight") in the configuration file "default.vrsettings".
+These parameters can not be less or more, to reduce the load on the system, reduce "renderWidth" and "renderHeight".
+SteamVR also may not work on older 5: 4 monitors.

 Please read [opened](https://github.com/r57zone/Half-Life-Alyx-novr/issues) and [closing](https://github.com/r57zone/Half-Life-Alyx-novr/issues?q=is%3Aissue+is%3Aclosed) issues and carefully read the description.
 Perhaps your problem already has a solution.

 ## Game on mobile and DIY VR HMD